Yakuza Lords Overview

 All graphics are static images.
 While other Facebook apps might acquire their artwork from stock image sites with varying results, Yakuza Lords has all of its own.
 The artwork is done in a Japanese manga style with an appropriately dark, gangster-like feel.
 Aside from graphics for various item icons, rites, etc., there are pictures for each neighborhood, each job, and each property, which match their written descriptions and convey the atmosphere of the game very well.
 The battle results splash page (see screenshot on page 3 where I talk about battles in detail) is also dramatically done.
 The picture to the right is of one of the many rites you can earn in the game.

-User Interface and Navigability in Yakuza Lords
+User Interface and Navigability in Yakuza Lords (5 out of 5)

 The Yakuza Lords game world has five cities with four neighborhoods each.
 These are arranged in a horizontal scroll across the top of the user interface, showing one city's worth of neighborhoods at a time.
 Below it is the picture of your current location and your stats, with links to your profile and rites.
 Then there's a row of buttons that take you to various parts of the game – jobs, battle area with other players, properties, store for buying items, family of other Facebook friends who've ever added the game, etc. it's very straightforward, especially if you've played any other Facebook games of the same template, like Mafia Wars (another online gangster game) or Castle Age (same type but with a fantasy theme).
 I didn't see the neighborhood scroll at first, but otherwise I found it very easy to get around.